-ALWAYS WIN IN LIFE.
-66 IN MY YOUTH, I QUICKLY REALISED THAT I CANNOT is at stake.
+Just like how he has always pushed himself in sports, Subhas believes in doing everything within his power for his client.
+"In capital cases, you are burdened with a very heavy responsibility because the life of the accused is at stake.
 You simply cannot afford to make mistakes.
 If you do, there is a possibility that your client will hang," Subhas writes in the preface to his book.
 "You have to do the best you can to keep your client away from the gallows."

-We played a very good game." us easy meat like they usually did. for the match, which ended in a draw.
-"Johor English College did not find For Subhas, it was never about has also gone through a heart bypass and an angioplasty.
+With his deteriorating health, Subhas is no longer active in sports.
+He has had three heart attacks - the first happened on his 31st birthday - and has also gone through a heart bypass and an angioplasty.
 He has lost one kidney to cancer and is also diabetic.
 "At last count, I am taking 21 different kinds of medication daily," says Subhas with a laugh, adding that his wife, Vimala